 Getting a mortgage is just one reason you need to be on the electoral register.
 Having the right to vote is another.

-- It is your chance to have your say about how the Council is run. - Your Vote Counts use it
+It is your chance to have your say.
+Your vote counts, use it!

 Who can register?

-Remember, if you are not on the Register of Electors you will NOT be able to vote at any Election.
+Remember, if you are not on the Electoral Register you will NOT be able to vote at any Election.

 For more information on Voting and how to register to vote please visit Elections - Voting

-How do I register under the new system and what information do I need?
+How do I register under IER and what information do I need?

 Registers are managed locally by Electoral Registration Officers.
 Using information received from the public, registration officers keep two registers – the Electoral Register and the Open Register (also known as the edited register).